huz4f/huz4f/content/Articles/Web & Browsers.md

 - meta managment thruogh DAOs
 - assets as NFTs

-### More about web3-------
+### More about web3

+Being called techno-utopian libertarian view of the world, where every problem can be solved if we use enough technology at it. \
-It is a push back against suveliance captialism,everyone has power and control over assets. real world manifestation of the feeling of powerlessness that comes with so called free services that collet every bit of data and used to manipulate the user more [here]().
+It is real world manifestation of the feeling of powerlessness that comes with so called free services that collet every bit of data and is used to manipulate the user more.It is a push back against suveliance captialism, everyone has power and control over assets.

+Including various goals Web3 aims to foster  open access to information and Re engineer the web ecosystem to run on the distributed decentralized blockchain, to Tockenize all data on the web and make it tradable.
+To be single source of truth and from social media posts to property deeds in proposed future all the valuable data will be decentralized

-Being called techno-utopian libertarian view of the world, where every problem can be solved if we use enough technology at it. everyon knows about bitcoin (based on Laissez-faire capitalism+Meritocratic rule) motivation behind it was also to be transparent and take out fraunds of centralised financial system.
+Everyone knows bitcoin (based on Laissez-faire capitalism+Meritocratic rule) motivation behind it was also to be transparent and take out fraunds of centralised financial system.

-**Including various goals Web3 aims to foster  open access to information**
-- Re engineer the web ecosystem to run on the distributed decentralized blockchain
-- Tockenize all data on the web and make it tradable
-- To be single source of truth ~from social media posts to property deeds in proposed future all the valuable data will be decentralized

 More about decentralization [HERE](https://huz4f.online/articles/blockchain/)